 [As featured in Resident magazine]

-When the temperatures drop, it’s all too easy to let things slip, whether that means avoiding early morning workouts, overindulging at party season events or tucking into comfort food on chilly evenings in.
+When the temperatures drop, it’s all too easy to let things slip, whether that means avoiding early morning workouts or overindulging at party season events.

 [As featured in Sheer Luxe]